dasilvaa10/dasilvaa10.github.io/projects/index.md

 ---

 ### Mobile Sensing, Mental Health and Individual Differences
 One component of my research utilizes continuous mobile sensing to better understand factors related to mental health and personality.
 This work is done in conjunction with Dr. Andrew Campbell's <a href="http://dartnets.cs.dartmouth.edu/"><b>research group</b></a> who created the <a href="http://studentlife.cs.dartmouth.edu/"><b>StudentLife App</b></a>.
-Together, our research groups' have examined continuous sensing factors related to <a href="http://studentlife.cs.dartmouth.edu/a43-Wang.pdf"><b>depression</b></a>, <a href="http://preprints.jmir.org/preprint/12084"><b>stress</b></a>, and conducted pilot work linking <a href="https://www.biorxiv.org/content/biorxiv/early/2018/03/05/276568.full.pdf"><b>passive sensing features to brain imaging data</b></a>.
+Together, our research groups have examined continuous sensing factors related to <a href="http://studentlife.cs.dartmouth.edu/a43-Wang.pdf"><b>depression</b></a>, <a href="http://preprints.jmir.org/preprint/12084"><b>stress</b></a>, and conducted pilot work linking <a href="https://www.biorxiv.org/content/biorxiv/early/2018/03/05/276568.full.pdf"><b>passive sensing features to brain imaging data</b></a>.

 ### Self and Social Processing